JozefR/TradeDash/README.md

 list of features i need to do

 #### Front End
- - [ ] Implement npm package manager with task runner.
+ - [X] Implement npm package manager with task runner.
- - [ ] Start with basic bootstrap components and set up first css lines.
+ - [X] Start with basic bootstrap components and set up first css lines.
+ - [ ] Implement basics layouts without real data based on excel trade sheets.
  - [ ] Find simple, easy to use and free dashboard for my home page.

 #### Back End